 When you are living in a city, you naturally feel the need to crank up the AC; whether at home or in your cars.
 It feels hot, oh so hot.
 In Delhi, summers can touch temperatures of 45 degree Celsius or more!
 But when you move to open spaces, where there is a bit of […]Read More The Heat Island Effect

 When you think about going on a holiday, one of the first things that comes to your mind is the beach.
 Be in Goa, Andaman, Pondicherry, Miami, Sydney or the amazing beaches of France, it seems to attract everyone (63% Europeans prefer the coast as a holiday destination).
-A thriving tourism industry exists in almost every beach in the world.
-Whether you want to simply bathe in the sun or do the more adventurous stuff like surfing and scuba diving, beaches appeal to everyone’s interests.
-In fact, coastal and marine tourism is the fastest growing sector of tourism in the world!
+A thriving tourism industry exists in almost […]Read More How does tourism affect the coastal ecosystems?

 Construction of buildings in itself is a big, big project.
 It’s something that sets human beings apart as a species.
 And we have broken so many barriers when it comes to choosing a site to construct anything.
 When you look at construction projects being taken up under the sea floor, or hundreds of feet below […]Read More Slope stability